The Berkshire Eagle: Awards and honors

 In 2018, The Eagle received the Media Support of Arts Education Award from Arts|Learning, a Massachusetts arts education advocacy organization.

 In 2019, The Eagle received the JFK Commonwealth Award from the Massachusetts Cultural Council, “for demonstrating the enduring civic value of community journalism.”

 In 2022, Eagle publisher Fredric D. Rutberg received one of four annual Massachusetts Governor's Awards in the Humanities, for his leadership of the group that returned The Eagle to local ownership.

+In 2023, Eagle editorial page editor David Coffey received the Carmage Walls Commentary Prize for newspapers under 35,000 in circulation, for editorials taking to task the Springfield (Massachusetts) Roman Catholic Diocese for demanding an Eagle reporter's notes for a series of stories about sexual abuse allegations against a powerful former bishop.

+In 2025, Coffey again won the Carmage Walls prize, this time for editorials relating to raids by U.S. Immigrations and Customs Enforcement in Berkshire County.